xtdb/xtdb/docs/phase_2.md

 commands at the moment, but this should not be necessary, instead a `:crux.tx/fn` command could be introduced.

-Evolving the API is best done in combination with actual use of CRUX.
+Evolving the API is best done in combination with actual use of Crux.

 #### Operations and Monitoring

-We have a start of an AWS deployment stack for CRUX, and a simple status API.
-There is an immense amount of work that could be done in this area to make CRUX easier to run and give insights while doing so, via dashboards, better logging and potentially query consoles.
+We have a start of an AWS deployment stack for Crux, and a simple status API.
+There is an immense amount of work that could be done in this area to make Crux easier to run and give insights while doing so, via dashboards, better logging and potentially query consoles.

 #### Query Engine Performance and Enhancements